41 Women Who Should Be In The Rock & Roll Hall Of Fame

 Connie Francis: The top singles artist of the late 1950s, Francis embodied teenage girls' yearnings – the rocket fuel that made rock and roll run – but was, for too long, considered too "pop" for the Hall.
 Such distinctions make no sense in the era of Ariana Grande.

 Carole King: "But she's in as a songwriter (in partnership with her ex-husband, Gerry Goffin)!"
 That weak argument has stood between King and the placement she rightly deserves for too long.
-Tapestry is the fifth-biggest selling album of all time and the definitive emotional soundtrack for countless women and men of the baby boom.
+Tapestry is one of the biggest-selling albums of all time and the definitive emotional soundtrack for countless women and men of the baby boom.
 The most egregious omission, many would say.

 Miriam Makeba: The Hall needs to expand its scope in many ways, including internationally.
 Makeba connected Africa to the West and still stands as the founding figure of the mutable category of "world music."
 Plus, that majestic voice.

-Note: An earlier version of this story incorrectly called Carole King's Tapestry the fifth-bestselling album of all time.